Bretty Rawson is a narrative & story consultant, dachshund dad, and writer, examining the edges of boyhood, shadow, and dream.

-At the heart of Bretty’s work is community storytelling.
-In 2015, after receiving an MFA in Creative Writing (Nonfiction) from The New School, Bretty co-founded Seventh Wave, a BIPOC- and queer-run literary magazine that publishes art in the space of social issues.
-In 2021, Seventh Wave was a finalist for the Firecracker Awards for Best Magazine, and they’ve been featured in LitHub and Poets&Writers for their innovative approach to inclusive publishing practices.
-As director of programs, Bretty built their “Community Anthologies,” a cohort-based storytelling platform that gives TSW’s editorial keys to curators in the community, which received major funding in its first year.
-They also designed their digital residency program, a genre-agnostic incubator for community, mentorship, and accountability.
-A hand-writer at heart, you can see Bretty’s offline passion on the online platform, handwritten, which was featured in The New York Times, Heritage Radio Network, Atlas Obscura, Real Simple, among others, and which partnered with The New York Public Library, The Sketchbook Project, The Smithsonian’s Archives of American Art, among others, to showcase the power of the pen. handwritten is resuming publishing in 2026.
+In 2015, after receiving an MFA in Creative Writing (Nonfiction) from The New School, Bretty co-founded Seventh Wave, a BIPOC- and queer-run literary organization that publishes art in the space of social issues.
+Seventh Wave was a Finalist in 2021 for Best Magazine (CLMP’s Firecracker Award) and Finalist in 2025 for Best Organization Award (AWP Writing Organization Award).
+From 2018 - 2025, Bretty served as Director of Programs for Seventh Wave, overseeing their Community Anthologies and digital residency programs.
+A hand-writer at heart, Bretty also co-created, handwritten, a place in space for pen and paper, which was featured in The New York Times, Heritage Radio Network, Atlas Obscura, Real Simple, among others, and which partnered with The New York Public Library, The Sketchbook Project, The Smithsonian’s Archives of American Art, among others, to showcase the power of the pen and paper. handwritten is resuming publishing in 2027.

 CV available upon request.